Beware the Risks of Oversizing Your Furnace: Bigger Isn’t Always Better

 The reason this matters is that with all those extra BTUs available the furnace is going to kick out shorter, but much more intense bursts of heat, meaning you’ll be frying like an egg on a red-hot skillet for short periods and bundling up against drafts much of the rest of the time.
 Makes sense doesn’t it?
 So why would any HVAC technician worth their duct tape recommend such a furnace installation?

-First, not all Toronto HVAC technicians are equal.
+First, not all HVAC technicians are equal.
 Some are highly-trained experts with years of hands-on experience who keep themselves well-versed in the latest technological advances surrounding furnace installation and are always straight with customers.
 Others… not so much.

 And second, because HVAC scams are more common than many in the profession would like to admit.
 That’s understandable as frauds tend to give everyone a bad name.
 But if it’s going to be stopped the phenomenon first needs to be recognized.
 So here’s our crib-notes version of the HVAC scams list over on buildings.com which you should check out if you have a few minutes.